 A Homestead License is required if:

-- You wish to offer your non-potentially hazardous products to restaurants, other retail food establishments, over the Internet, by mail order or to wholesalers, brokers or other food distributors.
+- You wish to offer your non-potentially hazardous products to restaurants, other food establishments excluding retail food stores, over the Internet, by mail order or to wholesalers, brokers or other food distributors.

 The homestead license applies to non-potentially hazardous foods only made in the residential kitchen of the homestead food operation.
 You are not able to offer potentially hazardous food with a homestead license.